bitwalker/timex_ecto/README.md

   schema "users" do
     field :name, :string
     # Stored as an ISO date (year-month-day), reified as Date
     field :a_date,        Timex.Ecto.Date # Timex version of :date
     # Stored as an ISO time (hour:minute:second.fractional), reified as Timex.Duration
     field :a_time,        Timex.Ecto.Time # Timex version of :time
     # Stored as an ISO 8601 datetime in UTC (year-month-day hour:minute:second.fractional),
     # reified as DateTime in UTC
     field :a_datetime,    Timex.Ecto.DateTime # Timex version of :datetime
     # DateTimeWithTimezone is a special case, please see the `Using DateTimeWithTimezone` section!
     # Stored as a tuple of ISO 8601 datetime and timezone name ((year-month-day hour:minute:second.fractional, timezone)),
     # reified as DateTime in stored timezone
-    field :a_datetimetz, Timex.Ecto.DateTimeWithTimezone # A custom datatype (:datetimetz) implemented by Timex end end
+    field :a_datetimetz,  Timex.Ecto.DateTimeWithTimezone # A custom datatype (:datetimetz) implemented by Timex
+    # Stored as an ISO 8601 datetime in UTC (year-month-day hour:minute:second.fractional),
+    # reified as DateTime in local timezone
+    field :a_timestamptz, Timex.Ecto.TimestampWithTimezone # Timex version of :timestamptz
+  end
+end
 ```